El habilitado: Reception

 Director Cedrón was quoted in Clarín as saying, "They are not going to find in my film those vast theories about reality that some French filmmakers construct, I want them to find reality ... not a generalized, abstract reality ...
 In my film there is more room for the aesthetics of a Roberto Arlt, a Beckett let the signatures of some nouvelle addicts wander".

-A review in Clarín read: "Film language stripped of all mannerism, with stark images... each of the characters is precisely defined."
+A review in Clarín read: "Film language stripped of all mannerisms, with stark images... each of the characters is precisely defined."

 Manrupe and Portela wrote in Un diccionario de films argentinos that it was a "[g]ood approach to an office story, its pettiness and competitiveness."